tintin305/Energy-Visualization-and-Analytics/Database/Database.md

 9. eXtremeDB
 10. Riak TS

-KairosDB appears to make use of Cassandra which is a NoSQL datastore to manage its data.
+KairosDB appears to make use of Cassandra which is a NoSQL datastore to manage its data

 ## General Database Guide Links

 [Database Blog](https://blog.timescale.com)